Studio Ghibli: Independent era

 On August 3, 2014, Toshio Suzuki announced that Studio Ghibli would take a "brief pause" to re-evaluate and restructure in the wake of Miyazaki's retirement.
 He stated some concerns about where the company would go in the future.
 This led to speculation that Studio Ghibli will never produce another feature film again.
 On November 7, 2014, Miyazaki stated, "That was not my intention, though.
 All I did was announce that I would be retiring and not making any more features."
 Lead producer Yoshiaki Nishimura among several other staffers from Ghibli, such as director Hiromasa Yonebayashi, left to found Studio Ponoc in April 2015, working on the film Mary and the Witch's Flower.

 The 2016 animated fantasy film The Red Turtle, directed and co-written by Dutch-British animator Michaël Dudok de Wit in his feature film debut, was a co-production between Studio Ghibli and Wild Bunch.

 In February 2017, Toshio Suzuki announced that Hayao Miyazaki had come out of retirement to direct a new feature film with Studio Ghibli.

 On November 28, 2017, Koji Hoshino stepped down as president; he was replaced by Kiyofumi Nakajima (former Ghibli Museum director).
 Hoshino was then appointed as Chairman of Studio Ghibli.

 In May 2020, Toshio Suzuki confirmed that a new film from Gorō Miyazaki is in development at Studio Ghibli.
 On June 3, 2020, Studio Ghibli announced that the film would be an adaptation of the novel Earwig and the Witch by Diana Wynne Jones.
 The film was announced as the first full 3D CG animated Ghibli film and slated for a television premiere on NHK in late 2020.
+The company had a net income of ¥1.253 billion, and a total asset worth ¥24.521 billion by August 2021.

 On November 1, 2022, the Studio Ghibli themed amusement park Ghibli Park opened.